-The Camino Invierno.
-The winter is the least popular season to walk the Camino.
+Winter on the Camino de Santiago is the least popular time.
+Despite the weather, there are unexpected benefits.
 In the wintertime on the Camino there are no crowds, plenty of hot showers for everyone in the albergues, and lots of free time in the evenings because the sun sets early.

 For clarification, I hiked the Camino Frances route, but in the winter.
 “Invierno” in Spanish means “winter.”
 There is also a separate route called the Camino Invierno that parallels the Camino Frances for the last 100 kms to Santiago de Compostela.
 Confused yet?
 No matter which Camino you are trekking in the wintertime, this information will be applicable to you.

 Contrary to what you might think, the weather isn’t terrible… all the time.
 The Camino might be quiet, but it’s not lonely.
 Winter pilgrims are a hardy bunch, and you’re likely to meet everyone who is hiking at the same time as you.

 If you’re thinking about a winter hike of the Camino de Santiago, then you’ve come to the right place.
 I’m going to answer every question I wish I had known before beginning my pilgrimage.

 - Daily Cost: 30 euros or less (unless you want to spend more)

 - Albergue Cost: donation-12 euros; most typically the price is 5-6 euros

 - Pilgrim Meal (with multiple courses): 8-10 euros